 #16 / Outdated or fancy fonts

-You are not drawing a picture and you are not writing a fairy tails for kids.
+You are not drawing a picture and you are not writing fairy tails for kids.
 You are writing your resume.
 Professional resume, which is going to help you to sell your candidacy the best way.
 It means, that you should not use any fancy or extraordinary fonts in your resume.

 #17 / Buzzwords

-Want to impress hiring manager?
+Want to impress the hiring manager?
 Show results in your achievement section, but don’t try to overwhelm your resume with tons of buzzwords.
 It doesn’t work.
-Moreover, in some cases, hiring manager could ask you to explain them during an interview, and you can stay in losing position.
+Moreover, in some cases, the hiring manager could ask you to explain them during an interview, and you can stay in a losing position.
 Do you need that?
 If not, add more keywords to your resume to beat ATS, but not buzzwords.

 #18 / Short-term employment

-There are some cases or better-say “experience”, when you placed some job for not a long period of time.
+There are some cases or better-say “experience” when you placed some job for not a long period of time.
 When we’re talking about “not long” – we mean under six months.
 If you have some experience like that – it’s not a good idea to add such information to your resume.